As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 - Never leave a running essential oil diffuser and your dog unattended.
 Only diffuse oils when you or another responsible family member is present.

-If you have to diffuse essential oils around your dog, be selective, cautious, and always consult your vet with any questions or concerns.
+So, if you have to diffuse essential oils around your dog, be selective, cautious, and always consult your vet with any questions or concerns.

 Is Lemongrass Oil Safe For Dogs?